CVPR2021-ID453/MIAL/README.md

 The ` script.sh ` file will use the GPU with the ID number ` $YOUR_GPU_ID ` and PORT `(30000+$YOUR_GPU_ID*100)` to train and test.

 The log file will not flush in the terminal, but will be saved and updated in the file `./log_nohup/nohup_$YOUR_GPU_ID.log` and ` ./work_dirs/retina/$TIMESTAMP.log ` .
 These two logs are the same.
-You can change the directions and names of the latter log files in Line 48 of `./configs/MIAL.py` .
+You can change the directories and names of the latter log files in Line 48 of `./configs/MIAL.py` .

 You can also use other files in the directory ` './work_dirs/retina/ ` if you like, they are as follows: